How to troubleshoot EWS connection by using EWSEditor

 Browsing a mailbox

 Directly after you finish configuring the connection, you get a prompt asking if you want to add the mailbox root to the tree view.
-Please confirm by clicking Yes (Fig. 5.).
+Confirm by clicking Yes (Fig. 13.).

 Browsing public folders

 To browse public folders of a mailbox account that you added to the EWSEditor’s tree view, right-click the name (email address) of the mailbox at the very top of the tree, and select Add Root Folder.
-After selecting Identify folder by well known name, choose PublicFoldersRoot (Fig. 7.) and click OK.
+After selecting Identify folder by well known name, choose PublicFoldersRoot from the drop-down list and click OK (Fig. 15.).

 If you are getting any errors when accessing public folders, this might mean that public folders are not yet created or their creation is still pending.
 However, if you are getting trouble accessing some particular public folders, it means that you are missing some of the required permissions.